What is THCA and How Do You Find It?

 Tip: you can also add chopped cannabis greens to a warm sauce right before serving.

 Want to learn more about cannabinoids?
-Be sure to check Green Flower's latest live class: "Understanding Cannabinoids" with Samantha Miller!
+Be sure to check Green Flower's exclusive online course: "Understanding Cannabinoids" with Samantha Miller!

 Do you want to learn more about specific cannabinoids?